scinlp-workshop/scinlp-workshop.github.io/index.md

 ### Call for papers

 We welcome submissions of **short abstracts (1 page)** related to the above research areas.
 Submissions may include previously published results, late-breaking results, work in progress, among other types of scholarly work.
-Accepted relevant submissions will be accepted for presentation in the **virtual poster session**, where the abstracts will be available alongside **2 minute videos** uploaded by the authors.
+Relevant submissions will be accepted for presentation in the **virtual poster session**.

 To submit an abstract, please send an email to **scinlp@googlegroups.com** with the subject line "SCINLP submission: [TITLE]".
 Please include:

 * One-page abstract in PDF format as an attachment.
-Since the abstracts will not be reviewed, there is no need to anonymize the submissions.
+Please anonymize the submissions -- Abstracts will be lightly reviewed to ensure that the topic is within the scope of the workshop.
-* Indicate whether one of the authors will record a 2 minute video presentation of the work.
+* Indicate which of the authors will be presenting the work.
+We require each accepted work to provide a **2 minute video** recording of the presentation.
 * Indicate the scientific domain(s) and source(s) of scientific text relevant to the submission; for example, scientific domain could be “Genomics” while source of text could be “Peer-reviewed papers from PubMed”.

 All accepted submissions and videos will be made available online prior to the workshop and remain accessible afterwards.

+If you have a disability and require accommodation in order to fully participate in the workshop, please let us know and we'll be in touch to discuss how we can best address your needs.

 ### Invited speakers